mpinter/vpm-text/README.md

 #### CSP channel as a data structure

-TODOhere
+Apart from using the CSP channels to transfer the data between two asynchronous functions, there is also a point in our algorithm where they instead serve us as a structure for data storage.
+This might be considered a bit of an out of line idea, therefore we should explain our motivations further.

 Though the original intent of thee structures was merely to model the data flow, not to store any information, this time we will be taking on a more utilitarian mindset ourselves - it has worked out so far for us, even in a quite elegant way, so we are sticking to it.
 While touching on the topic of channels nt being used as data structures, but only to 'hold' data until the firt request for them arrives - we can say they can maybe be viewed as streams between asynchronronous processes (or threads) more so than asynchronous queues.
 The difference here being that in case of unbuffered channels, the side offering the data also has to wait.

 The benefit of our method is the one of unified approach to the stored data.
 In our algorithm, we needed access to the date that was asynchronely downloaded from the internet.
-These data were possibly accessed by multiple threads at the same time - and at the time of accessing them , they actually could not move forward until the data was available.
-Thus, instead of an endless loop of retrys until the data arrives (not that we ever considered such solution), we instead let each of the threads yield on the channel where the data will eventually become available.
+This data can be accessed by multiple threads at the same time - and at the time of accessing them, these threads can actually not move forward until the data is available.
+Thus, instead of an endless loop of retries until the data arrives (not that we have ever considered such solution), we instead let each of the threads yield on the channel where the data will eventually become available.

-Simply taking from the channel would of course make the information unavaiabe to any other threads that might require it.
+Simply taking from the channel would of course make the information unavailabe to any other threads that might require it.
 Therefore, we will always 'peek' the channel.
 Since node guarantees us that code execution won't be interruped until we tell it to do so, we simulate the peek simply by using csp.take to get the value, and then putting it back on the channel using csp.put.
-The code for this is as follows TODO code
+More on this in the implementation details section.

 We have therefore created somewhat of a 'asynchronous store', using a buffered csp channel of length 1 with our custom peek function, convenient when one or more 'consumers' have to wait for data.
 We use this method to download and store package.json files for each dependency, as will be shown in the further sections.

-### Concepts and data hierarchy
+### Installation algorithm

+When you provide the main install function with a package.json you want to install, the following steps will be executed, in the given order:

+1) A root package is created, for which the nodes for all of it's dependencies (whether they are private, public, peer or devDependencies) are gathered.

+2) When a new node is created, the information specified by the package dependent on it (that had caused the creation) is used to request the details about it.
+Thi information might be either an url to an archive of a concrete version of a package - in which case the details stored will be it's package json, or a semver range, in which case the package will be looked up in the node registry, and the json supplied from there is what we end up with - which contains the package.json files for each of the available versions.
+Either way, these json files are stored in a peekable csp channel, in a map in pkg_registry

+3) The node stores the said peekable channel and yields on it - continuing only once the json is downloaded.

+4) Once this info is retrieved, the node chooses a suitable version based on it and on a semver range specified by it's parent.

+5) Since the previous two steps are asynchronous, once a suitable candidate for a new node is found, it is first checked with a node registry, whether a node with a different (or even the same) version was resolved and used in the meanwhile - since we want to reuse nodes as much as possible, if such node exists, we will use that one and throw away the other that we have just resolved.

+6) Now that we have solidified a single version for the newly created node, we will again go through it's dependencies, create a new node for each of them, link it with an appropriate dependency format (based on it being public or private) and repeat the steps 2 to 5 on them

+7) The resolution function returns (or if we are talking in the asynchronous context, yields) the node it was given to resolve only once it's whole subtree of is constructed.
+Therefore, once the root node is returned in described way, we know the whole depedency tree is prepared

+8) The conflict resolution - simulated annealing - function is called.
+If no conflicts exist in the system as it is, this function is returned even before the first iteration and the algorithm continues with the installation step.
+Otherwise, the annealing process is run either for a set amount of iterations or - if this happens earlier - until we reach a point with 0 conflicts

+9) The packages are downloaded and unarchived into a temporal directory, and afterwards moved into the vpm subdirectory of the node modules.
+These steps are done asynchronously and in parallel.

+10) Once all of the packages are ready, the hierarchy required by the package dependencies, and represented in our node graph is constructed in node_modules using symbolic links

+devDependencies are currently handled in a way where they are installed only for the top level package, and ignored elsewhere.

+### Implementation details

-In this section, we will finally introduce the code of our project TODOhere
+In this section, we will further explain the concepts, data structures and algorithms that were mentioned in the installation steps.
+TODO

 #### Pkg registry

-Pkg_regitry is the file where everything related

 #### Node registry

-### Installation algorithm
+### Conflict resolution

-When you provide the main install function with a package.json you want to install, the following steps will be executed, in the given order:

-### Simulated annealing
+#### Simulated annealing

 Simulated annealing, in general, is a Monte Carlo method of for approximating a global optimum of a given function.
 It is an adaptation of a slightly older Metropolis-Hastings algorithm, essentially using technique from the area of study of thermodynamics to further improve the chances of it converging to the correct result.
 It has first apperd in a paper from 1983(cit-anneal).